wissol/eo/words-eo-en.md

 * ta: bad, sick, wrong
 * tak: to get worse, to get sick, to make a mistake
 * taa: evil
-* te: human, person, individual animals considered intelligent (most large mammals, inc wolves, foxes, )
+* te: human, person, individual animals considered intelligent (most large animals, but not fish nor arthopods )
+* tefa: woman
 * tu: a star (individual stars are named as [something] + tu
 * tuu: the stars
 * u + verb: second person, singular ( ulak: you eat)